The Best Cooking Methods To Keep The Vitamins In Food

-When you cook corns on the cob, use their cooking water for soup or rice, so the vitamins A, B and iron that are in the cooking water won’t go down the drain, but will go instead to you body.
+When you cook vegetables, use their cooking water for soup or rice, so the vitamins and the minerals that are in the cooking water won’t go down the drain, but will go instead to your body.

 2. Steam vegetables rather than boiling them

 Steam cooking is cooking at a lower temperature than boiling or in the oven, and thus the impact on vitamins and minerals is small.
-In addition, we save the cooking water and preserve most of the minerals in the food.
+In addition, it saves the cooking water and preserve most of the minerals in the food.
 You can steam almost all vegetables – zucchini, squash, carrots and so on.